ablazier/gene-essentiality/README.md

 Dataset_S11.csv - PA14 candidate essential genes for in vitro screens for the updated PA14 model.
 Called by Code_S1.

+PAO1.LB.201_reanalyzed.tsv - Results from re-analysis of PAO1.LB.201 dataset.
+Called by Code_S1.

+PAO1.LB.335_reanalyzed.tsv - Results from re-analysis of PAO1.LB.335 dataset.
+Called by Code_S1.

 addExchangeRxn_JB.m - Function to add an exchange reaction to the models.
 Called by Code_S5.m*

 broadSubsys.m - Function to evaluate the functional subsystems of the models.
 Called by Code_S3.*